 Severe weather can knock out power and strand you in the cold and dark.
-If you live in an area prone to high winds, ice, and snow, or other severe weather, use this must-have list of things to do to make your life a lot easier when the inevitable occurs.
+If you live in an area prone to excessive heat, high winds, ice, and snow, or other severe weather, use this must-have list of things to do to make your life a lot easier when the inevitable occurs.
 A little preparation goes a long way toward your safety, security, and comfort.

 Prepare for Power Outages Before They Occur

 - Fill your vehicles’ gas tanks.
 (It’s always a good idea to keep them at least half-full in cold weather.)

 - Charge your mobile devices.

 - Have a ready supply of cash.

 - Keep fresh batteries on hand for radios, flashlights, lamps, etc.

 - Have a battery-operated and/or hand-crank NOAA radio with fresh batteries on hand, and preset it to a station that will make frequent weather-related updates.

 - Ensure that you have enough drinking water for your family and pets for three days.

 - Consider filling the bathtub and other containers to provide water for flushing toilets if you have a well or a reason to believe your town’s water supply could be contaminated.